wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
-= 7.1.2 =
-* NEW Bump WordPress version to 6.4
-* FIX Compatibility issue with Permalink Manager PRO on new post
-* FIX Google Preview if post excerpt is empty

-= 7.1.1 =
-* FIX Compatibility issue with Bricks Builder for automatic schemas
-* FIX Compatibility issue with Weglot and redirections
-* FIX Google and social previews for term taxonomy
-* FIX Social account URLs for non-Latin alphabets
-* FIX i18n

-= 7.1 <a href="https://www.seopress.org/newsroom/product-news/seopress-7-1/">Read the blog post update</a> =
+= 7.2 <a href="https://www.seopress.org/newsroom/product-news/seopress-7-2/">Read the blog post update</a> =
-* NEW OpenAI #8 iteration: generation of alternative texts for images (beta) 🎉
+* NEW True revolution: GPT-4 Vision to generate automatically alternative texts for images (PRO) 🎉
-* NEW OpenAI #8 iteration: add GPT-4 model (required at least 1 successful payment of $1 via the OpenAI platform) 🎉
-* NEW OpenAI #8 iteration: pass target keywords if available to the prompts 🎉
+* NEW Generate alternative texts for image files with AI in WP CLI (PRO - https://www.seopress.org/support/guides/seopress-wp-cli/#generate-alternative-texts-for-seo-and-accessibility-with-ai-and-cli) 🎉
-* NEW Block Google Bard AI Bot from robots.txt file in 1 click (PRO)
+* NEW Bulk edit alternative texts with AI from the media library (PRO) 🎉
-* NEW Display the number of inbound / outbound links from post types list (SEO, Advanced, Appearance)
+* NEW 'seopress_sitemaps_html_post_title' hook to filter post title in HTML sitemap (https://www.seopress.org/support/hooks/filter-post-title-in-html-sitemap/)
+* NEW 'seopress_stop_counter_redirects' and 'seopress_stop_last_date_request_redirects' hooks to stop saving hits and last date request for each redirection (https://www.seopress.org/support/hooks/stop-saving-hits-and-last-date-request-for-each-redirection/)
+* NEW 'seopress_product_price_amount' to filter product:price:amount (https://www.seopress.org/support/hooks/filter-product-price-amount-meta-tag/)
+* NEW 'seopress_product_price_currency' to filter product:price:currency (https://www.seopress.org/support/hooks/filter-productpricecurrency-meta-tag/)
-* NEW 'seopress_ai_openai_alt_text' to filter the prompt sent to OpenAI to generate alt text for images (https://www.seopress.org/support/hooks/filter-the-prompt-sent-to-openai-to-generate-alt-text-for-images/)
+* NEW 'seopress_video_regeneration_total_count_posts', 'seopress_video_regeneration_increment' and 'seopress_video_regeneration_query' to filter the video xml sitemaps regeneration tool (https://www.seopress.org/support/hooks/filter-the-video-xml-sitemap-regeneration-tool/)
-* INFO Wizard installation enhanced
-* INFO %%page%% dynamic variable no longer outputs something on first paginated archive page
-* INFO Remove deprecated Google Analytics options: remarketing, cross domains, link attribution etc. from the settings
-* INFO Improve UX when adding OpenAI key and checking the key without saving changes
-* INFO 'seopress_auto_image_title' improved with a new parameter: $post_ID of the attachment
-* INFO Stop saving unnecessary information to the database when using the Broken Link Checker
-* INFO Remove Word Counters and Keyword Density analysis, this has no impact on SEO
-* INFO Refactoring content analysis code
-* FIX Invalid argument supplied for foreach() wp-seopress-pro/inc/admin/blocks/insights.php:181
-* FIX CSS in Broken Link Checker screen
-* FIX 'seopress_sitemaps_max_posts_per_sitemap' hook (thanks to @zauddelig)
+* INFO Add new parameters to 'seopress_bot_query' filter (https://www.seopress.org/support/hooks/filter-broken-links-checker-query/)
+* INFO UX: If a CPT or taxonomy is hidden from the SEO, Titles and metas settings, we no longer display notifications about empty global title and meta description
+* INFO Better oembed sharing for homepage on LinkedIn by using the Site title from SEO, Titles and metas, Home tab if empty
+* INFO Remove Test your redirection button if regular expression is enabled to avoid confusion
+* FIX Clear Facebook cache URL with Universal SEO metabox
+* FIX Compatibility issue with Polylang for XML sitemaps and WordPress installations in a subdirectory
-* FIX Fatal error with Broken Link Checker in specific cases
+* FIX Fatal error on PRO activation if Free is not installed
-* FIX PHP Deprecated: Implicit conversion from float
-* FIX PHP Warning: Undefined variable $bot_status_type
-* FIX Last update column in XML sub-sitemaps on very specific cases
+* FIX PHP Warnings 8.2 on tax->name
+* FIX mainEntityOfPage schema (missing trailing slash on ID property)
+* FIX An issue with video xml sitemap

 <a href="https://www.seopress.org/changelog/" target="_blank">View our complete changelog</a>